Alain91530/myreads/README.md

     - state:
         - books: array of object containing the books on shelves
     - props:
-        - shelves object of objects representing the different shelves
+        - shelves: object of objects representing the different shelves
     Route: no specific route inherited from App.

 - RenderBook: display each book information and its dropdown menu to select the shelf.
 Called by ListBook and SearchBooks.